Nikhil1602/mobile-app/README.md

 ## FOR NATIVE APPLICATION:

-For any problem with running native application, run below commands in the terminal
+For any problem with running native android application, run below commands in the terminal and reboot your android/ios device.

-### -android:
+### -windows:

 ```bash
   cd android